 - How to get there: From BTS Chong Nonsi, cross Sathorn Road and walk down Narathiwat Road, then turn left into Narathiwat Soi 7 (should take about 20 minutes from BTS).

 If you are a skeptic, you’d probably think a wax museum is a wax museum is a wax museum, right?
 What’s the hype all about?
-Well, for starter, Madame Tussauds has stepped down from the pedestal and embraced her visitors with a revolutionary concept – the wax museum with exhibits you can touch, hug, play with and even kiss.
-Read More...
+Well, for starter, Madame Tussauds has stepped down from the pedestal and embraced her visitors with a revolutionary concept – the wax museum with exhibits you can touch, hug, play with Read More...

 - Opening Hours: 10:00 – 21:00 daily (might change slightly during long weekend or national holidays)